 I love the definition of words.
 Words have more power when you know their meaning.

-Pursue means to continue along a path or route.
+For example, pursue means to continue along a path or route.

 The Message version of Proverbs 31 says it clearly for us to understand and apply to our everyday life.